csaez/rigicon/docs/library.md

 Gives read only acces to the on disk file with the data.

 ### LibraryItem.`destroy()`
-This method destroy all the dependencies of the LibraryItem, returns True if the operation was succesful or false otherwise.
+This method destroy all the dependencies of the LibraryItem, returns `True` if the operation was succesful or `False` otherwise.

 rigicon.library.`items`
 -----------------------